 Reference Number Discussion point Applicant's Position NRW (A)'s Position Status NRW.FSF.16 Assessment of the effects from the Mona Offshore Wind Project alone The potential impacts on cod high intensity spawning habitat have been assessed in relation to the underwater sound impacts arising from construction activities, with these specifically discussed in section 3.9.3 of Volume 2, Chapter 3: Fish and shellfish ecology (APP-055).
 In terms of area impacted, these do result in up to 21.64% of the high intensity cod spawning grounds within the study area being impacted by underwater sound.
 However, the total area is not the only factor taken into account when assessing the significance of the overall impact on cod.
-NRW (A) does not agree that, for the Mona Offshore Wind Project 'alone', impacting 21.64% of the cod high intensity spawning habitat as a result of disturbance from underwater noise can be assessed as minor.
-We advise that, by adopting the approaches applied for herring, that the impact should be assessed as moderately adverse during the breeding season.
-Ongoing point of discussion NRW.FSF.17 Assessment of the effects from the Mona Offshore Wind Project cumulatively with other projects There will be no significant effects on fish and shellfish receptors in EIA terms for the Mona Offshore Wind Project cumulatively with other plans and projects, with the exception of piling impacts.
+NRW (A) continue to disagree that, for the Mona Offshore Wind Project 'alone', impacting 21.64% of the cod high intensity spawning habitat as a result of disturbance from underwater noise can be assessed as minor.
+The Applicant has now submitted an updated Outline UWSMS at Deadline 5 (REP5-028), and following its full review, we are content that the range of measures included are likely to be sufficient to reduce the impact from piling activities to spawning cod.
+We welcome the Applicant's commitment to continue to engage with NRW (A) to develop the UWSMS post-consent Not agreed - no material impact NRW.FSF.17 Assessment of the effects from the Mona Offshore Wind Project cumulatively with other projects There will be no significant effects on fish and shellfish receptors in EIA terms for the Mona Offshore Wind Project cumulatively with other plans and projects, with the exception of piling impacts.
 Notwithstanding NRW.FSF.15, NRW.FSF.16 and NRW.FSF.18, NRW (A) agrees with the assessment of the effects from the Mona Offshore Wind project cumulatively with other plans and projects.
 Agreed NRW.FSF.18 Assessment of the effects - from the Mona Offshore Wind Project alone and cumulatively with other projects For piling impacts, no significant effects are predicted on fish and shellfish receptors, other than cod and herring during the spawning period.
-With the exception of cod and herring which remains an ongoing area of discussion, NRW (A) agrees with the piling effects predicted on fish and shellfish receptors.
-Agreed NRW.FSF.19 Mitigation and monitoring The mitigation measures and conditions outlined in Volume 2, Chapter 3: Fish and shellfish ecology (APP-055) and the Mitigation and Monitoring schedule (APP-196) are appropriate and will ensure significant effects are avoided (with the exception of underwater sound).
-Whilst NRW (A) agrees that the UWSMS is a good framework to support proposed mitigation and monitoring approaches, we consider that further detail is required to make the strategy robust.
-Ongoing point of discussion
+With the exception of cod and herring (see NRW.FSF.16 and NRW.FSF.20), NRW (A) agrees with the piling effects predicted on fish and shellfish receptors.
+Agreed NRW.FSF.19 Mitigation and monitoring The mitigation measures and conditions outlined in Volume 2, Chapter 3: Fish and shellfish ecology (APP-055) and the Mitigation and Monitoring schedule (REP6-026) are appropriate and will ensure significant effects are avoided (with the exception of underwater sound).
+NRW(A) agree that the mitigation measures and conditions included in Volume 2, Chapter 3: Fish and shellfish ecology (APP-055) and the Mitigation and Monitoring schedule (J10 F06) are appropriate.
+Agreed